transferwise/pipelinewise/_sources/user_guide/cli.rst.txt

 Positional Arguments
 ''''''''''''''''''''

-:--dir: relative path to the project directory
+:--name: name of the project